Skip to content

 Recommendation

-• drop to primitives only for the part that truly needs custom control
+Prefer createAgentApp from @agentrail/app for most applications.
+Drop to primitives from @agentrail/app/advanced only for the part that truly needs custom control.

 Released under the Apache 2.0 License.